School of Occupational Therapy

 - Neuroanatomy/Physiology Lecture / Lab*

-- References from a college/university faculty member in your major under whom the applicant has completed a course of study.
+- 2 additional evaluations from TWU faculty members in the pre-ot major under whom the applicant has completed a course of study.

 - Graduate Application - choose TWU Denton

-- Major: Occupational Therapy Entry MOT - select your first choice campus
+- Major: Occupational Therapy MOT - select your first choice campus

-- Payment options - fee is paid directly to TWU at end of application.
+- Payment options - fee is paid at end of application.

 - Application deadline - October 15th